build-on-aws/content/tutorials/golang-and-aws-lambda/02-golang-gin-app-on-aws-lambda/index.md

 ---
-title: Can I run existing Go applications on AWS Lambda?
+title: How do I run existing Go applications on AWS Lambda - Part 2
 description: Learn how to take a URL shortener application written using Gin and run it as a serverless AWS Lambda function.
 tags:
   - lambda